 CPM supports VSS for backup on Windows 2008 or 2012 Servers only.
 Trying to run VSS on older Windows OSs will always fail.
 VSS is turned on by default for every Windows agent.
 For unsupported OSs, you will need to disable it yourself.
-This can be done in the "More Options" screen (see 4.2.3).
+This can be done in the instance configuration screen, see 6.2.1.